cronobo/blog/_posts/2018-03-22-deploy-firebase-from-gitlab-ci.md

 Example: firebase deploy --token "$FIREBASE_TOKEN"
 ```

-Go to Gitlab -> Settings -> CI/CD -> Secret Variables and add a new variable
+Go to Gitlab -> Settings -> CI/CD -> Secret Variables and add a new variable:

 | key | value |
 |-|-|
 | FIREBASE_TOKEN | `YOUR FIREBASE TOKEN FROM ABOVE` |

-Let's see the complete `.gitlab-ci.yml` file.
-(If you don't know about this file that should be located with your source code, read [this](https://docs.gitlab.com/ee/ci/quick_start/README.html)).
+Let's now have a look at the complete `.gitlab-ci.yml` file:

-> In the deployment script below, the static files are located in the `dist` folder.
-If your build process locates the files elsewhere, change from `dist` to this folder.
+(If you don't know about this particular file, read [this](https://docs.gitlab.com/ee/ci/quick_start/README.html)).

 ```
 stages: